Factory farming causes the most suffering to the largest number of animals in Australia – almost 700 million sentient beings every year.1

 In reality, the animals who we use for food are emotionally complex, intelligent beings with rich experiences of the world.11 Most will never see the sun, feel the earth under their feet, nurture their young, build a nest, roost, forage for food or socialise as nature intended.

-Instead they are permanently confined in cages or packed together in such large numbers that they struggle to find space to move or reach their food.
-On factory farms, baby animals are mutilated without pain relief – the tails, teeth and genitalia of piglets12 and the beaks of chicks are brutally clipped,13 as well as the horns,14 tails,15 and testicles16 of calves – because it is practical, cheap and, alarmingly, lawful to do so.
+Instead, they are permanently confined in cages or packed together in such large numbers that they struggle to find space to move or reach their food.
+On factory farms, baby animals are mutilated in sensitive painful areas without pain relief – the tails, teeth and genitalia of piglets12 and the beaks of chicks are clipped,13 as well as the horns,14 tails,15 and testicles16 of calves – because it is practical, cheap and, alarmingly, lawful to do so.

 In Australia, not all animals are equal under the law: many practices which would qualify as animal cruelty if performed on a dog or cat are completely legal if performed on a pig or chicken who is being raised for food.